misterdustinface/Style-Guides/java.md

 ##[Conditional Statements and Loops](#index)
   - Many accepted formats.
 Use "Clean Code" judgement.
 When in doubt use { braces }.
   - Avoid do-while loops.
-  - Loops should follow the Initialize - Check - Change pattern.
+  - Loops should follow the Initialize - Check - Change paradigm.
 ```Java
   if (shouldAcceptRequest()) {
       performAction();